Eye Legacy

-Eye Legacy is the second and final studio album by rapper Lisa "Left Eye" Lopes and is her first posthumous release.
+Eye Legacy is the second and final studio album by singer and rapper Lisa "Left Eye" Lopes and is her first posthumous release.
 Released on January 27, 2009, the album contains previously unreleased songs, and remixed songs from Supernova, featuring new production with guest artists.

 Background

 Originally set to be released October 28, 2008, the release date was pushed back to November 11, then to January 27, 2009.
 The album includes a bonus DVD of previously unreleased footage of Lisa.
 The album booklet also contains fan messages that were collected through the official Eye Legacy MySpace page.
 A percentage of the proceeds from the album sales went to the Lisa Lopes Foundation and her orphanage in Honduras.
 Guest appearances include: Chamillionaire, Bone Crusher, Missy Elliott, Bobby Valentino, TLC, Wanya Morris, Lil Mama, Reigndrop Lopes, Shamari Devoe, Free, Ryan Toby, and Claudette Ortiz.
 Eye Legacy sold 2,550 copies in its first week of release, just barely missing the Billboard 200, however, it debuted at #15 on the Billboard Top Rap Albums, #44 on the Billboard Top R&B/Hip-Hop Albums and #30 on the Billboard Top Independent Albums.
 The album dropped to 18 in its second week on the Top Rap Albums chart, to 54 on the R&B albums chart and also out of the top 25 on the Independent chart.
 The following week the album dropped out of the Rap and Independent charts altogether and down to 99 on the R&B chart.
 It spent 6 weeks on the R&B albums chart, 4 on the Rap albums and 1 on the Independent.